wtsi-hgi/python-hgijson/README.md

 EmployeeJSONDecoder = MappingJSONDecoderClassBuilder(Employee, employee_mapping_schema, (IdentifiableJSONDecoder, NamedJSONDecoder)).build()
 ```

-Note: Mappings of properties for superclass are done first and can subsequently be "overriden" by mappings for the
+Note: Mappings of properties for superclasses are done first and in order.
+Each value mapping can be "overriden" by
-subclass.
-For obvious reasons, mappings to constructor parameters of superclass are not used if serialization involves
+encoders used afterwards.
+For obvious reasons, mappings to constructor parameters of superclasses are not used.
-the subclass.

 #### Nested complex objects